Dr Isaac Chenchiah

 Biography

-After undergraduate education at IIT Madras (India), I received a PhD from Caltech (USA) and was a post-doctoral associate at the Max Planck Institute for Mathematics in the Sciences (Germany).
+After completing my undergraduate education at the Indian Institute of Technology Madras (India), I received a PhD from the California Institute of Technology (USA) and was a postdoctoral associate at the Max Planck Institute for Mathematics in the Sciences (Germany).

 In addition to interests in mathematics, engineering and science, in my leisure time, I enjoy reading about ancient Greek Philosophy and Western medieval thought, especially Thomas Aquinas.